N3rdL0rd/ababa/Phonology.md

 	- B-type: Hard sound, consonant
 	- Neutral fills the place of either, with conditional pronunciation based on its place in the word (depending on the phoneme)
 		- Some phonemes are neutral but *special*, such as "/" or "Y" - they have specific meanings as special [[modifier]]s.
-		- Note that "~" and "!" are the same sound, but are separate for the sake of clarity - ""
+		- Note that "~" and "!" are the same sound, but are separate for the sake of clarity.

-%% TODO: IPA definitions %%

 | Type | Sound (English) | IPA      | Notation |
 | ---- | --------------- | -------- | -------- |